epfl-ada/ada-2022-project-abrakadAda/README.md

 Do the "mainstream" topics stay in the reader's mind ? <br/>
 Do 2 players of a game with the same conditions play differently if they play at a different time ? <br/>

-And we combine those three axis to assess the 'sub-optimal' decisions against what would be the optimal decisions.
+And we combine those three axes to assess the 'sub-optimal' decisions against what would be the optimal decisions.

 ## Proposed additional dataset
 - https://www.sixdegreesofwikipedia.com/: Not properly a dataset.
 The algorithm of this website will serve us to find the optimal path between articles.